-Approximately 55 000 people die of rabies each year, mainly in Asia and Africa.
-In more than 99 % of human cases the virus is acquired from dogs (WHO, 2004).
+Mainly in Asia and Africa approximately 55 000 people die each year from rabies.
+In more than 99 % of human cases the virus is acquired from dogs (WHO 2004).
 Clinical rabies is incurable, but pre-exposure vaccination and post-exposure prophylaxis (PEP) are effective.
 PEP comprises wound care, passive treatment with human derived and heterologous rabies immunoglobulin and active vaccination.
 Ideally this is given within 2 hours of exposure (McKay & Wallis 2005).
 It may be 100 % effective in preventing death if given before clinical onset.
 Once clinically affected, treatment appears only to prolong the course of the disease (WHO 2004).